openbanking-simulator/ob-api-interface/Readme.md

 This project is based on ACCC Data61 Open Banking Specification __v.1.5.0__

-API Interfaces are generated using __Open API Tools__ maven plugin for the specification published @ https://consumerdatastandardsaustralia.github.io/ is used to
+API Interfaces are generated using __Open API Tools__ maven plugin for the specification published @ https://consumerdatastandardsaustralia.github.io

 Minor changes are done to swagger to support breaking the spec to multiple interfaces